David Ha'ivri: UN Settlement Prize

 In August 2009, Ha'ivri advocated that the United Nations award the Jewish settlements in the West Bank an international prize for settlement activity.
 The annual prize, the Habitat Scroll of Honor, is handed out annually to acknowledge "outstanding contributions in developing and improving settlements and the quality of urban life".

-Social Media Activism
+Social media activism

 Ha'ivri maintains active Twitter and Facebook accounts.
 He was selected as one of the "25 most influential people on 'Jewish Twitter'" in 2016.

 Connecting with American Zionists

 Ha'ivri has developed a number of programs aimed and establishing a connection for the settlements in the West Bank with Jewish communities and supporters around the world.
 One of those programs is the Purim package distribution to IDF soldiers in cooperation with the Zionist Organization of America.
-Thousands of gift packages are packaged by students in schools in the Shomron and then distributed it soldiers throughout the region and the whole country.
+Thousands of gift packages are packaged by students in schools in the West Bank and then distributed it soldiers throughout the region and the whole country.

-Another project devised by Ha'ivri is twinning schools in Shomron with school children in the Jewish communities outside of Israel.
+Another project devised by Ha'ivri is twinning schools in West Bank with school children in the Jewish communities outside of Israel.
 The project is implemented by the Israel Connect program.